Did you know?

 2,000 sq. ft. per unit for multi-family housing

-Here is a map of vacant lots in downtown Fairbanks:
+Here is a link to the Downtown Association's vacant property database and following is a map of vacant lots in downtown Fairbanks:

 Potential Finance Options*

 Local banks/credit unions

 Alaska Housing Finance Corporation: AHFC requires a 20% cash investment to participate in the Multi-Family Loan Purchase Program.

 Arbor: a national direct lender and real estate investment trust that provides debt capital for the multifamily and commercial real estate industries.

 Fundrise: view their capital solutions page for more information on deal parameters and submit all project proposals to firstname.lastname@example.org.

 Low-Income Housing Tax Credit (LIHTC): Created by the Tax Reform Act of 1986, the LIHTC program gives State and local LIHTC-allocating agencies the equivalent of nearly $8 billion in annual budget authority to issue tax credits for the acquisition, rehabilitation, or new construction of rental housing targeted to lower-income households.

 New Markets Tax Credit (NMTC): The NMTC Program attracts private capital into low-income communities by permitting individual and corporate investors to receive a tax credit against their federal income tax in exchange for making equity investments in specialized financial intermediaries called Community Development Entities (CDEs).
 The credit totals 39 percent of the original investment amount and is claimed over a period of seven years.
 Access a list of CDEs that serve the state of Alaska here.